fbpx Skip to Content

 And, unless I was meeting friends, I didn’t eat out.

-I used to dream about Big Macs and Sonic’s tater tots and Freddy’s french fries and then when I actually had the freedom to go to those places whenever I wanted to, it turned out I really didn’t want to.
+The funny thing is, I used to dream about Big Macs and Sonic’s tater tots and Freddy’s french fries and then when I actually had the freedom to go to those places whenever I wanted to, it turned out I really didn’t want to.

 Nothing was off limits to me and that actually was the key for me to eat everything in moderation.